ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 - Read asset object model (readAssetObjectModel) method

 #### Read asset data (readAsset) method
 The`readAsset` method returns the asset data that is stored in the ledger for the asset ID that is input.
-Method signature is quite similar to the other methods and so is the call to `validateInput`.
-The part where it differs is that in this method, we use the asset id to fetch the asset data from the state and return it, raising an error if the asset data does not exist.
-You will notice that we are using the same stub GetState call here that we've previously come across.
+Method signature is similar to the other methods as is the call to `validateInput`.
+The only difference is that in this method, the asset ID is used to fetch the asset data from the state and return it, and an error is raised if the asset data does not exist.
+Note that the same stub GetState call that was used previously in this sample is also used here.
 ```go
     assetID = *stateIn.AssetID
         // Get the state from the ledger